Choose the plan that fits your needs the best. Focus and be present. Leave the rest to us.

 - Amenities to support staff needs and business activities, such as restaurants, retail, hotels, and others.

 Focus Scientific Labs is located in the downtown SoMa neighborhood of San Francisco.
-A downtown location offers many of the conveniences and amenities that are hard to come by at many lab spaces in up-and-coming neighborhoods.
+A downtown location offers many of the conveniences and amenities that are hard to come by at many lab spaces in the Bay area neighborhoods.

 Once the business advances its position from a start-up to a mid-sized or mature stage, making long-term commitments to a good and big lab space can mean no relocation and additional expenses.
 When selecting a city or neighborhood for your city to call home, It is important to consider factors outside of the building itself.
 Focus staff is available as a resource for members when they begin to outgrow a shared lab space, from identifying leasable private labs or serving as a special event and meeting space.